 What can we learn from all this?

 Well, first of all, it’s really important to do your background checks.
-You may read the reviews on Tripadvisor.com (Edit: It seems that these reviews can be manipulated) , and if you know someone who has been there, interview them.
+You may read the reviews on Tripadvisor.com (Edit: I learned later on that also those reviews can be biased!) and if you know someone who has been there, interview them.

 Know that no-one can “fix” you, whatever they may say.
 There’s no magical guru who can heal your wounds and hurts simply by having sex with them.